davikomura/curvature-analysis-3d/README.md

 - do Carmo, M. P. (1976). *Differential Geometry of Curves and Surfaces*.
 Prentice-Hall.
 - Pressley, A. (2010). *Elementary Differential Geometry*.
 Springer.
 - O'Neill, B. (2006). *Elementary Differential Geometry*.
 Academic Press.
+- Gray, A. (1998). *Modern Differential Geometry of Curves and Surfaces with Mathematica*.
+CRC Press.

 ## 📝 License